chartjs/Chart.js/docs/axes/radial/linear.md

 Given the number of axis range settings, it is important to understand how they all interact with each other.

 The `suggestedMax` and `suggestedMin` settings only change the data values that are used to scale the axis.
-These are useful for extending the range of the axis while maintaining the auto fit behaviour.
+These are useful for extending the range of the axis while maintaining the auto-fit behaviour.

 ```javascript
 let minDataValue = Math.min(mostNegativeValue, options.ticks.suggestedMin);